top of page

 IT HAS THE distinction of being the first American park to be developed using landscape architecture techniques and is beloved by a worldwide fan club.
 We overheard conversations in 11 languages on our last visit, when we climbed to the top of Belvedere Castle with our Montana friend, Corby Skinner.

 The castle is considered a “folly,” an ornamental building with no real purpose except entertainment and amusement.
-It personifies the park’s purpose – to entertain and amuse.
+It personifies the park’s purpose -- to entertain, calm and amuse.

 Step into the park in any season and you feel a sense of peace, pride and community.

-Meanwhile, explore, learn and live and catch us for a new look, a newly designed website and an easy to navigate series of topics and photographs.
-Coming soon.
+Meanwhile, explore, learn and live and catch us weekly for a fresh look at travel, performance, nature and more on an easy to navigate website.
+We offer a range of travel tips, topics and photographs from worldwide travel and decades of experience.

 Comments